pluralsight/guides/published/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   end
 end
 ```
-The command takes the parameters and initializes a class instance with `email` and `passowrd` attributes that are accessible within the class.
+The command takes the parameters and initializes a class instance with `email` and `password` attributes that are accessible within the class.
 The private method `user` uses the credentials to check if the user exists in the database using `User.find_by_email` .

 If the user is found, the method uses the built-in `authenticate` method (available by putting [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) in the User model to check if the user's password is correct.
 If everything is true, the user will be returned.
 If not, the method will return `nil`.